 Creatine supplementation has also been shown to increase sprint performance, as well as endurance during repeated sprints.
 (2) This can help endurance athletes improve 5k, 10k and marathon times, cyclists upgrade time trial personal bests, and CrossFitters achieve superior WOD times.

-If you want to add lean muscle, creatine has been proven to add 2-4 lb. of fat-free lean muscle in 4 to 12 weeks of training.(3) The muscle growth comes from the body’s capacity to increase ATP production from creatine supplementation, allowing you to train harder and recover faster.
+If you want to add lean muscle, creatine has been proven to add 2-4 lb. of fat-free lean muscle in 4 to 12 weeks of training.(3) The muscle growth comes from the body’s capacity to increase ATP production from this supplementation, allowing you to train harder and recover faster.
 If you’re not wanting bigger muscles, simply modifying the dose can mitigate these effects.

 The benefits don’t stop there.
-Creatine might just be the best “brain hack” out there!

 Can Creatine Boost Performance at Work?